Waterton Planetarium

 What to Bring / Wear / Expect

-• Every Feature Program will be followed by the complimentary, short program about light pollution, called Losing the Dark.
+- Most Feature Programs will be followed by the complimentary, short program about light pollution, called Losing the Dark.

 Getting to the Planetarium

-The Waterton Planetarium is currently located inside the Falls Interpretive Theater (aka. "the underground theater"), near Cameron Falls, in the Waterton townsite.
+The Waterton Planetarium is located inside the Falls Interpretive Theater (aka. "the underground theater"), near Cameron Falls, in the Waterton townsite.
 Follow the pathway beside the Cameron Falls washroom facility for 120-meters (heading east/southeast - away from Cameron Falls) to reach the Planetarium Entrance.
+We'll see you soon!